ovochris56/ovochris56/README.md

 - Description: A project focused on analyzing healthcare data to uncover trends and improve patient outcomes.
 I used Excel and Tableau for analysis and visualization.

 [Database Design and SQL](https://github.com/ovochris56/database-design-and-sql)
--Description: Coursework from my Database Design and SQL course at Purdue University Global
+- Description: Coursework from my Database Design and SQL course at Purdue University Global

 🌱 I’m currently working on
 - Deepening my understanding of AI/ML to integrate with my healthcare data projects.